The 2017 Virginia General Assembly session begins in

 This will be my 9th session as a volunteer advocate working for data-driven reform of

 The annual Virginia General Assembly is where new State laws are proposed, debated, voted on and passed onto the Governor to be signed into law, amended or vetoed.

-2016 is an even-year so we are looking at a Long Session (60 calendar days) as opposed to an odd-year, Short Session (30 calendar days).
+2017 is an odd-year so we are looking at a Short Session (30 calendar days) as opposed to an even-year, Long Session (60 calendar days).

-As you know this was an election year but not for our Governor so there is no inauguration on the horizon, but there is the swearing-in of new Delegates and Senators to delay the real start of the 2016 session.
+As you know this was an election year but NOT for our Governor OR the Virginia House or Senate so there is no inauguration on the horizon OR the swearing-in of new Delegates and Senators to delay the real start of the 2017 session.
 Short sessions (odd years) are intended to hit-the-ground-running, so they do not follow an election.

-In anticipation of the 2016 G.A. session bills I have deleted the 2015 Virginia G.A. page.
+In anticipation of the 2017 G.A. session bills I deleted the 2016 Virginia G.A. page and Committee Member page a few weeks ago.
 If anyone needs the information posted on that old page I can email it, just let me know.

-Do you know who your State Delegate and Senator are?
+Do you know who your one State Delegate and one State Senator are?

-Will you have a new Representative in January?
+Are you in one of the 4 VA Districts with a new Representative in January?